avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I set up my SonoPlus?

 Simply connect the Ethernet cable between the SonoPlus's Ethernet port and a spare Ethernet port on your router or other network switch on the same network.
-Then, connect the power supply to a power socket and the Micro-USB connector.
+Then, connect the power supply to a power socket and to the Micro-USB connector on the SonoPlus.
 That's it.

 SonoPlus is an 'appliance', and no end-user configuration or management is required.